WWW.SARASAUTISMSITE.COM

 This may go back to the period of time when he couldn’t stand to see his drinking cup become empty or see a milk carton become empty and get thrown away.

 I have searched and searched for replacements for his worn and torn books, which when finding, them can get quite expensive because they are no longer in print.
-And then, when I find one and give it to him, he may reject it completely because the new book looks, smells, and feels nothing like the old one so …and so it goes.
+Finally, I have learned to buy 2 books, keeping one hidden for that special moment.
+But when I give it to him, he may reject it completely because the new book looks, smells, and feels nothing like the old one does.

 73% When you have autism, you collect things or hoard things.
 You have a notebook and write things down.